mpayetta/statsd-newrelic-backend/README.md

 Default: `['gauges', 'counters']`
 You can configure which StatsD metrics should be sent to New Relic, by default only gauges and counters will be sent.

+Usage:

     {
         ...
         flushMetrics: ['gauges', 'counters', ...]
+        ...
+    }

+#### dispatchers
+Default: `['customEvent']`
+Dispatchers are functions which send metrics to new relic using different APIs.
+There are 2 dispatchers available:

+- customMetric: will send metrics to new relic as [custom metrics](https://docs.newrelic.com/docs/apm/other-features/metrics/custom-metrics)
+- customEvent: will send metrics to new relic as [insights custom events](https://docs.newrelic.com/docs/insights/new-relic-insights/understanding-insights/new-relic-insights)

+Usage:

+    {
+        ...
+        dispatchers: ['customEvent', 'customMetric']
+        ...
     }

 #### globalMetricPrefix